| |

 What makes a city-access hike worth it

-I don’t rank these trails by scenery alone.
-I look for three things: easy access, clear trail flow, and a payoff that shows up before your legs quit.
+Scenery alone doesn’t earn a spot on this list.
+Three things matter most: easy access, clear trail flow, and a payoff that shows up before your legs quit.
 That’s why some famous hikes miss the cut.

-My favorite hikes near major cities, city by city
+The best hikes near major cities, city by city

 Hand-drawn graphite sketch of two hikers and a dog in relaxed walking pose on a forested trail, distant city skyline visible, using blues grays blacks palette with subtle blue accents on backpack and skyline lights, clean white background.Pin